LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 <!-- > Wasn't the SwAV clustering approach enough to push embeddings away from each other? -->

 > **My guess**: In SwAV, the repulsion is implicit.
 Adding the Koleo regularizer is a cheap way to add an explicit repulsive force.
 I guess that gave an extra control on the latent space.
-Moreover, the Koleo regularizer only uses samples from the current batch, so it doesn't add much compute overhead.
+Moreover, the Koleo regularizer only uses samples from the current batch, so it doesn't add much compute and memory overhead.

 ### Training stabilization

 Large SSL models are prone to collapse during training.
-To stabilize the training, DINOv2 used two opposite mechanisms:
+To stabilize the training, DINO used two opposite mechanisms:

 - **Teacher centering**: Subtract a running mean of past teacher predictions from the current teacher output.
 Centering balances the activations, preventing one dimension from dominating and reducing the risk of collapse to degenerate solutions.
 This has a **balancing role**.